Niger army endorses presidential coup plotters despite international condemnation - KTVZ

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

 CNN’s Omar Hamar Saley in Niamey contributed reporting.
-CNN’s Larry Madowo, Niamh Kennedy, Eve Brennan, Bethlehem Feleke, Alex Stambaugh and Betsy Klein also contributed reporting.
+CNN’s Larry Madowo, Niamh Kennedy, Eve Brennan, Bethlehem Feleke, Alex Stambaugh, Betsy Klein, Richard Roth, Natasha Bertrand and Anne Claire Stapleton also contributed reporting.